 Tasting menus provide the best way to experience the chef’s vision, often more cost-effective than ordering à la carte.
 Wine pairings, service charges, and peak period surcharges should be factored into budget planning.

-Compared internationally, Singapore’s fine dining restaurants offer competitive value, combining quality ingredients, creative cuisine, and exceptional service in elegant settings.
+Compared internationally, dining restaurants in Singapore offer competitive value, combining quality ingredients, creative cuisine, and exceptional service in elegant settings.

 Singapore's Global Culinary Prestige for Special Occasions